Remote Storage Reducing Latency¶

 cache [http] storage | .ism | --> .mp4 -- | --> audio/video source

-Index files need to be created alongside the existing content assets, these are small files containing the necessary meta-data and references the actual movie data from the original (fragmented) video.
+Index files need to be created alongside the existing content assets, these are small files containing the necessary meta-data and which reference the actual movie data from the original (fragmented) video.

 An index MP4 should be created for each fragmented MP4 (audio, video or text).